What Is Permaculture?

-To bring this to TreeThinker’s application of permaculture and to put it succinctly, it is possible to define permaculture as the implementation of agricultural techniques and design processes which work with nature to be sustainable, not only in terms of local food growth but also in terms of the wider ecosystem.
+To bring this into how TreeThinker operates, our understanding of permaculture is that it is the implementation of agricultural techniques and design processes which work with nature to be sustainable, not only in terms of local food growth but also in terms of the wider ecosystem.

 If you want to know more, you can try one of the books in our 'Top 3 Permaculture Books For Beginners' section.